Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 description: "Now that Covid-19 has forced a lot of people to work remotely, it's more than ever the time to be good to work with your team as a team.
 Good practices and some examples of what we're doing on our team."
 ---

 <p class="lead"><a href="https://heetch.com/" title="Heetch - VTC">Heetch</a> has always been a remote-friendly company, even before the crisis situation I was working with a fully distributed team.
-Now that Covid-19 has forced a lot of persons to work from home, it's time to share a little how we succeed in working remotely. </p>
+Now that Covid-19 has forced a lot of people to work from home, it's time to share a little how we succeed in working remotely. </p>

 <figure class="extent">
     <img src="undraw_video_call.png" data-zoomable />